About the college

 The Upper Library, which contains the modern collection intended for use by undergraduates and graduates, is open 24 hours a day.
 The holdings are registered on the University’s joint online catalogue.
 There is a special allocation in the budget for graduates, who are encouraged to make suggestions for book purchases.
 The beautiful old reading room, with its fine view over the college grounds, is also available as a study area.

 The college has a graduate computer room and a self-service printer which can be accessed 24 hours a day.
 WiFi is available throughout the college, including in all graduate accommodation.
-Every study bedroom also has a network socket, allowing a high speed connection to the college and university networks and internet.

 Sport, music and college facilities